Claude Code Routines: A Practical Guide (2026)

-A routine is a saved Claude Code configuration.
+A Claude Code Routine is a saved Claude Code configuration.
 You specify three things:

 1. A prompt that tells Claude what to do